kingsley113/steam_roller_cli_app/README.md

 One limitation to this program is that it cannot display detailed info on mature rated games.
 The Steam required an age validation that cannot be passed with this implementation of Nokogiri.

 SteamRoller makes use of the following classes:
-  -'Game' class to store the game instances
+  * 'Game' class to store the game instances
-  -'Scraper' class to scrape the info from websites -'CLI' class to run and execute the program
+  * 'Scraper' class to scrape the info from websites
+  * 'CLI' class to run and execute the program

 # Installation Instructions
 Code can be cloned from the following GitHub repository: